msdbok/sqrbok/README.md

 # Software Quality and Reliability 📘

-Welcome to the course notes repository for **Software Quality and Reliability** (with occasional insights on Security).
+Welcome to the course notes repository for **Software Quality and Reliability** (with occasional insights on Security and other properties).
 This resource aims to provide a comprehensive overview of key topics, combining theoretical foundations with practical applications.
 Whether you're a student, professional, or curious learner, these notes are here to guide you.

 ## 📂 Areas Covered